rj380cam/PyBroMo/README.md

 [smFRET](http://en.wikipedia.org/wiki/Single-molecule_FRET) experiments,
 including sample background and detectors dark counts and to save the results in in [Photon-HDF5](http://photon-hdf5.org) format.
-The smFRET data files can be analyzed with any smFRET burst analysis software.
+The smFRET data files can be analyzed with smFRET burst analysis software such as [FRETBursts](https://github.com/OpenSMFS/FRETBursts).

-> For an opensource smFRET burst analysis software supporting Photon-HDF5 see [FRETBursts](https://github.com/OpenSMFS/FRETBursts).

 PyBromo simulates 3-D Brownian motion trajectories and emission of an arbitrary number of particles freely diffusing in a simulation volume (a box).